 top of page

-As a result, language arts in American K-12 classrooms became--in many places--a sterile and soul-crushing experience where students rarely fall in love with reading literature.
+Our current state of affairs is dismal.
+Language arts in American K-12 classrooms has by and large become a sterile and soul-crushing experience where students rarely fall in love with reading literature.

 Rallying cries are useless, however, if teachers remain isolated; no single individual can right this ship.
 Currently, most teachers in K-12 education are afraid to express an opinion or speak against the prevailing ideology.
-Consequently, rehashing the debate over
+Consequently, renewing the debate over two points of contention is essential: We must convincingly show why reading works of real literature in their entirety is worthwhile.
+Additionally, we must hash out which stories should be considered central to the proper education of American students.

-Defining what is meant by "contemplative reading" is in order.
+At the very least, reading contemplatively should be the aim of K-12 reading education.
 We read "contemplatively" when reading becomes an immersive aesthetic experience.
 Words weave their magic around us and we find ourselves breathing the same air as the characters in the story.
 Readers who enter deeply into the world of a story are changed by their experience and they thereby become a living instantiation of the ideas manifested therein.
-Two, three, four, even ten or more readings may be necessary before a truly contemplative reading experience occurs.

 During the act of reading Mansfiield Park, we, like Edmund, are able to sit under the trees alongside Fanny sharing in her experiences and, ideally, growing in virtue and knowledge, as Fanny does.
 Through such contemplation, as literature occasions, we may redirect our senses to attend to musings generated via the artistry of the text before us.
 Such experiences form our moral imagination for good or for ill.
 We can disagree about whom we should encounter, but not that such encounters matter.
 Tell me what stories matter to you (from film, gaming, books, etc.), and I can tell you how they have changed you.

-Before all else, students should be encouraged to read literature as a means to identify the good, the true, and the beautiful in our world and then they themselves will become embodiments of those very transcendentals.
+By meeting characters such as Fanny in their imagination, students learn to recognize truth, goodness, and beauty in our world.
+They themselves will become embodiments of those very transcendentals.
 To put it another way, any truly intellectual life requires time sitting under trees with Fanny.

 Screenshot 2023-04-09 at 8.35.18 PM.png